itscodenation/curriculum-15-16/units/1-introduction/sessions/1-computingProcesses/README.md

 “Now let’s try something different. **I am a robot.** Give me directions to do the same with the other piece of paper on the back wall.”
 Students will now give directions one at a time in order of where they are sitting.
 The teacher will follow the directions exactly as they are stated.

-For example: If the direction is stated as “Turn right” the teacher should spin in place clockwise until the next student tells them to “Stop.”
+For example: If the direction is stated as “Turn right”, the teacher should spin in place clockwise until the next student tells them to “Stop.”

-## Independent practice ("You do")
+## Independent Practice ("You Do")

-Students then break up into groups of two’s, one human and one robot.
+Students then break up into groups of two, one human and one robot.
 The human in the group will provide directions to the robot, WITHOUT LOOKING, to draw a smiley face.
 The robot will then draw as it is instructed to.

-## Closing/ Homework
+## Closing/Homework

 Today for homework you are going to complete a similar process that will be acted out in class tomorrow.
 Write directions, for a robot, to fold a paper airplane.